 Same-Sex Marriage: A Historical Introduction

 Within the already controversial realm of gay rights, one of the most controversial topics is same-sex marriage.
 After extensive litigation, the U.S. Supreme Court ruled that same-sex couples have a fundamental right to marry.
 As a result, same-sex couples have a legal right to marry and to have their legal marriages recognized in every state.
+Below you will find a historical introduction to same-sex marriage.

 For some, the idea that same-sex couples should have the same matrimonial benefits as heterosexual couples has been purely a question of civil rights.
 According to this argument, the constitutional concepts of Equal Protection and Due Process require that same-sex couples be treated no differently than heterosexual married couples.
 The Supreme Court largely adopted this position, alongside other arguments, when it issued its landmark Obergefell v.
 Hodges decision in June of 2015.
 The ruling explicitly states that same-sex couples have the right to marry and have their marriages recognized throughout the country on the basis of the Equal Protection and Due Process Clauses of the Constitution.